BigAussie/BigAussie-Simba-Scripts/README.md

 # BigAussie Simba Scripts 🦘

-A collection of advanced, automation scripts written for the Simba framework, utilizing color recognition.
+A collection of advanced, automation scripts written for the Simba , utilizing color recognition.

 ## 📁 Repository Overview
   * This is a collection of my free scripts, for custom/premium scripts see below.